 When AdWords first launched back in 2000, the ads users saw alongside their search results were…a little rudimentary.
 Today, advertisers can take advantage of a number of features and ad formats to improve their visibility, and ad extensions are among the most effective ways to do so.

-There are two ad extensions in particular that can be very powerful for local search:
+There are two ad extensions in particular that can be very powerful for local search marketing:

 Display Location extensions allow advertisers to – you guessed it – display their business’ location as part of their PPC ads, which resembles the example image above.

 Users who see ads with Display Location extensions can click on the address in the ad to receive directions to an advertiser’s store, which is an excellent way to drive foot traffic.
 As well as making it as easy as possible for prospective customers to find your store, this extension could also offer you a competitive advantage; even if a rival store is closer, having one-click directions available could tempt prospective customers to patronize your business.

 Promotion extensions are among the most recent additions to AdWords’ already lengthy list of ad extensions.
 This ad extension allows advertisers to add time-sensitive offers to their PPC ads, as seen below: